-4.4 Reasonably Foreseeable or Imminent Default
+4.4 Reasonably Foreseeable or Imminent Default for Owner-Occupied Property

-A borrower that is current or has only one payment due and unpaid by the end of the month in which it is due and who contacts the servicer to request HAMP consideration must be evaluated to determine if he or she is at risk of imminent default.
+A borrower who is an owner-occupant (as set forth in Section 1.1.2) of a property that is security for a loan that is current or has only one payment due and unpaid by the end of the month in which it is due and who contacts the servicer to request HAMP consideration must be evaluated to determine if he or she is at risk of imminent default.
 Each servicer must have written standards for determining imminent default that are consistent with applicable contractual agreements and accounting standards and must apply the standards equally to all borrowers.